rmsk2/6502profiler/README.md

 The `arrange` function copies the test vector into the emulator's memory before the test driver is run.
 After the test driver has finished the
 `assert` function is called to evaluate the results.
-In this example it is tested whether the test vector has been copied to the correct address and if the negative flag was set at the end of the test driver.
+In this example it is tested whether the test vector has been copied to the correct address and if the negative flag is set at the end of the test driver.
 If these conditions are not met corresponding error messages are returned.

-# Structure of test scripts
+## Structure of test scripts

 Test scripts have to implement an `assert` and an `arrange` function. `arrange` is expected to take no arguments and return no value. `assert` also takes no arguments but has to return two values.
 The first one is a boolean and is set to true if the test was successfull.
 The second return value is a string and should contain some helpful message in case the test has failed.
-The following functions can be used in Lua to query and manipulate the emulator's memory nd processor state:
+The following functions can be used in Lua to query and manipulate the emulator's memory and processor state:

 |Function Name| Description |
 |-|-|